genesis-writing/gen-tech-writing-portfolio-and-blog-v2/docs/training-docs/training-plan.md

 This document features an employee training plan template.
 Trainers can use this for new hires or existing team members.
 The plan follows a three-part structure: header, employee information, and module table.

-For the post-training stage, refer to the [Employee Training Evaluation Profile](employee-training-evaluation-profile.md) page.
+For the post-training stage, refer to the <u>[Employee Training Evaluation Profile](employee-training-evaluation-profile.md)</u> page.

 ## **Plan**